CURRENT PROJECT

 Former combatants share how they became political leaders in our videos | Former combatants share how they became political leaders in our videos | Photo: Berghof Foundation

-Together with the United Nations DPO DDR section, we convene events and produce policy documents addressed to mediators, practitioners working in the field of disarmament, demobilisation, and re-integration (DDR), and others involved in peace processes and post-war peacebuilding in order to facilitate effective political re-conversion processes.
+Together with the United Nations DPO DDR section, we convene events and produce policy documents and training resources for mediators and practitioners in the field of disarmament, demobilisation, and re-integration (DDR), and others involved in peace processes and post-war peacebuilding, aiming to facilitate effective political re-conversion processes.

 The disarmament, demobilisation and reintegration (DDR) of non-state armed groups (NSAGs) are integral components of conflict resolution and peacebuilding.
 For many armed groups, their political participation in democratic processes is a key condition for their readiness to undergo DDR processes.
 However, while DDR is a well-established instrument within UN, and other international peace missions, there is little programmatic support for rebel-to-party transitions and the political (re-) integration of ex-combatants.
 The new module 2.20 of the International DDR Standards (IDDRS) on the Politics of DDR offers a fresh attempt to manage this intersection.